tbensky/PrologScheduling/README.md

 This is a and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in a classroom scheduling application.
-In particular, we want to schedule a list of 200 classes  into some (minimal) number of rooms.
+In particular, we want to efficently schedule 200 classes into some (minimal) number of rooms.

 ## Funny realization

 I've been dabbling with Prolog ever since high school, which was 30+ years ago.
 (Ouch!
 [Not alone though.](https://news.ycombinator.com/item?id=32690892)) Hacking Prolog is kind of a hobby for me, but in all of this time, I've always had a hard time getting it to do anything actually useful.
 Until now!

-I'm happy to say, that after all of this time, I've finally written my first real Prolog program!

-The program actually does something too: it helps me with scheduling work I do as part of my job.
+I'm happy to say, that after all of this time, I've finally written my first real Prolog program: Prolog code that places classes into rooms (which I use for scheduling work I do as part of my job).

 ## Perception of Prolog

-Prolog has an erroneous reputation out there (which is also how I used to think about it).
+Prolog has an troubled reputation out there (which is also how I used to think about it).
 It usually goes like this.

 Someone will post a question to Stackoverflow that will say